How To Stay Motivated When You’re Working Remotely

 It’s no secret that remote work has rocketed in recent years.
 Far from an intermediary solution to tide over the Covid-19 health crisis, remote work is positioned to be the future of work.
 Sounds far fetched?
 Well, major corporates like Facebook, Twitter and Shopify have already made the decisive move towards flexible work, and in some cases, allowing employees to work from home indefinitely.

 However, remote work isn’t all rosy.
 Distracting home office environments, repetitive surroundings, social isolation and mental exhaustion, are all drawbacks of remote work which can demotivate remote workers.

+Staying motivated with remote working means doing your part.
 In short, workers want to enjoy the flexibility and freedom of remote work, but don’t want to feel trapped at home, deprived of social interaction.
 Here’s a quick guide to how you can motivate your work day!

 Keep to a daily routine

 Whether you’re prone to procrastination or overworking, the lack of daily 9-5 routine at a conventional office can result in a disbalanced schedule.
 This can make remote work feel overwhelming and suffocating which can quickly lead to burnout.